 - Reside in the city for 30 days prior to the general election

-In 2018, elections will be conducted for the offices of all 4 ward council seats.
-Ward councilmembers are elected to a 4-year term.
-Terms will begin in January 2019 and end in January 2023.
-(Candidates take their seats at the first regular Council meeting in January following election).
+- In 2020, elections will be conducted for the office of the Mayor and 3 At-Large council seats.
+Both the Mayor and the At-Large Council are elected to 4 year terms.
+Terms will begin in January 2021 and end in January 2025. (elected candidates are sworn in at the first regular Council meeting in January following election).

-In cases where more than 2 individuals file for Ward Council seats, a primary election will be held.
-If required, a municipal primary election would be held in conjunction with the state primary on Tuesday, August 14th.
-The two candidates for each ward Council seat receiving the most votes will then have their names placed on the ballot for a general election on Tuesday, November 6, 2018.
+- In cases where more than 2 individuals file for Mayor, a primary election will be held.
+If required, a municipal primary election would be held in conjunction with the state primary on Tuesday, August 11th 2020.
+The two candidates receiving the most votes will then have their names placed on the ballot for a general election on Tuesday, November 3, 2020.

 - Affidavit of Candidate for Nomination (PDF): This form must be completed by the individual running for office, and is to be submitted along with a $5 filing fee.
 While the petition noted above can be circulated and submitted by a group or individual other than the candidate him/herself, the affidavit for nomination form must be signed by the candidate for office.

 - Affidavit of Withdrawal of Candidacy (PDF): If you wish to withdraw, you may do so until 5 p.m. on Thursday, June 4th, 2020.
 This form must be completed and submitted at that time.

 - Campaign Financial Reports: This form is to be submitted at various times throughout the campaign.

 - The initial report of the candidate or committee must be filed within 14 days of the candidate or committee receiving contributions or making disbursements of more than $750.

 - A final report may be filed any time after the candidate or committee has settled all debts and disposed of all assets in excess of $100